 Although it is difficult, victims need to work toward accepting their physical limitations.
 Their physical injuries will remind them of the accident every day.
 A look in the mirror, an attempt to go for a run or mow the lawn, or any number of activities will remind them of the drunk driver that caused the accident.
 However, it is emotionally empowering for victims to admit they are injured, accept their limitations, and determine to conquer those limitations in as much as they are able.

 Atlanta DUI victims still may become overwhelmed with grief and feelings of sadness.
 Victims may find strength in viewing themselves not as victims, but as survivors of a tragic crash.

 If you were injured in a Georgia drunk driving crash, you have rights to financial compensation for your injuries.
 For more information about to what you are entitled, call an experienced Atlanta DUI victim attorney and make sure your future is protected.
-You can reach the Law Offices of Shane Smith at 770-HURT-999 or (866) 979-1629 for a free consultation and a complimentary copy of our book, I Was Hit by a Drunk Driver: What Do I Do Next?
+You can reach Shane Smith Law at 770-HURT-999 or (866) 979-1629 for a free consultation and a complimentary copy of our book, I Was Hit by a Drunk Driver: What Do I Do Next?
 The Guide for Victims of Georgia Drunk Driving Accidents.